 Depending on the thermostat that has been installed, the original manufacturer may separately collect and share the device’s information in accordance with the separate terms and conditions that you as a user are presented with as part of their terms of service.
-Please see ‘when you use a third-party smart home device’ for more information.

-We may access, preserve, and disclose any information we store associated with you to external parties in order to comply in good faith with law enforcement or national security legal orders, such as a court order, warrant, or subpoena; to protect our users and Latch; and to enforce our policies or contracts.
+We may access, preserve, and disclose any information we store associated with you to external parties to comply in good faith with law enforcement or national security legal orders, such as a court order, warrant, or subpoena; to protect our users and Latch; and to enforce our policies or contracts.

 For New York City resident data generated on or after July 31, 2021, we comply with the New York City Tenant Data Privacy Act (TDPA).
-Specifically, we delete or anonymize authentication data, such as access histories and authentication credentials collected when you unlock a Latch device, after 90 days of collection.
-We also delete or anonymize reference data, such as the credentials that are compared to authentication credentials to unlock a Latch device, within 90 days of access expiration.
-These data retention periods are subject to the exceptions as specifically permitted by the TDPA, including to investigate security incidents, protect against malicious, deceptive, or fraudulent, or illegal activity, or to debug or improve our produced and services.
+Specifically, we delete or anonymize authentication data, such as access histories and authentication credentials collected when you unlock a Latch Device, after 90 days of collection.
+We also delete or anonymize reference data, such as the credentials that are compared to authentication credentials to unlock a Latch Device, within 90 days of access expiration.
+These data retention periods are subject to the exceptions as specifically permitted by the TDPA, including to investigate security incidents, protect against malicious, deceptive, or fraudulent, or illegal activity, or to debug or improve our products and services.